1,000+ Opportunities

 On December 18, 2019, the department was notified of a $33 million grant award by the U.S. Department of Health and Human Services and the Department of Education for a renewal of Alabama’s PDG B-5 initiative over the next three years.
 On December 31, 2022, Alabama was once again awarded PDG B-5 funding via a $4 million planning grant.
 In August 2023, Alabama received an additional $860,000 in supplemental PDG B-5 funding.

-Based on current listing details, eligibility includes: New programs offering pre-kindergarten for four-year-olds in Alabama.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: New programs offering pre-kindergarten for four-year-olds in Alabama.
+Confirm the full requirements in the official notice before applying.